mybuddyhoward/analyzing-aws-load-balancer-logs/README.md

 - **Web Console:** For exploring the AWS console, I recommend browsers like Chrome, Safari, or Microsoft Edge.
 - **Command Line:** For command-line enthusiasts, Amazon's CLI Version 2 is suggested.
 - **Repository Access:** You can access the SQL code mentioned in the book directly through this repository.
+Visit [my GitHub Repository](https://github.com/mybuddyhoward/analyzing-aws-load-balancer-logs) for the latest code samples.

+## Connect With Me

+Your feedback is invaluable to me.
+As you delve into the book and utilize the repository, please share your thoughts, reviews, and insights.
+Your engagement not only shapes future editions of the book but also assists fellow readers in making informed decisions.

+If you wish to reach out for more insights or collaboration, feel free to visit my website at [https://howardctran.com/](https://howardctran.com/) or connect with me on LinkedIn at [https://www.linkedin.com/in/mybuddyhoward/](https://www.linkedin.com/in/mybuddyhoward/).

+Interested in getting a copy of the book?
+[Click here to purchase it on Amazon](#).
+(Link to be updated)